LeeAdcock/robocodeJs.com/ui/public/docs/index.md

 # RobocodeJs

 **Welcome to the arena!
-RobocodeJs is a browser-based programming game that teaches JavaScript.
+RobocodeJs is a browser-based programming game that teaches [functional reactive programming](https://en.wikipedia.org/wiki/Functional_reactive_programming) JavaScript.
 Brainstorm your own winning strategy, program your bot's artificial intelligence, and set it loose in the arena in teams to defeat your competition.
 Onwards to fame and glory!**

 The battle arena is a square space filled with groups of bots working together as a team.
 Each app you program is the artificial intelligence for each member of a team.
 Your goal is to find and destroy your enemies before they eliminate you from the game.
 You'll have the use of your bot's radar and a turret mounted canon.